TechSavage2/gablib/README.md

 gablib
 ======

-API package for scripting/programming Mastodon nodes where OAuth has been disabled on the server.
+API package for scripting/programming Mastodon nodes where OAuth for custom apps has been disabled on the server.

-This package will allow you to log in programmatically via the regular "human" auth/sign_in page and extract tokens for operations that requires authentication.
+This package will allow you to build apps by logging in programmatically via the regular "human" auth/sign_in page and extract tokens for operations that requires authentication.

+This is not a standalone package/app but intended to be used as part of a custom client or for scripting.

-NOTE: Alpha version.
+_NOTE: Alpha version.
 WIP.
-Use at own risk!
+Use at own risk!_

 Requirements
 ------------

-- NodeJS version 18 or newer (for running async/await in global scope).
+- NodeJS version 18 or newer (for the fetch api).
 - Bun version 1.0.21 or newer.

 Install